-The author of “The Sudden Wealth Solution: 12 Principles to Transform Sudden Wealth Into Lasting Wealth,” Pagliarini also has a master’s degree in clinical psychology and explained that sudden money often leads to depression.
+The author of “The Sudden Wealth Solution: 12 Principles to Transform Sudden Wealth Into Lasting Wealth,” Pagliarini also has a master’s degree in clinical psychology and explained receiving money suddenly often leads to depression.

 “We take ourselves from what feels comfortable … and put ourselves in a brand-new environment,” he said.
 By moving, people leave their communities and join ones where they are not yet rooted.
 Taking up expensive hobbies like travel means less-well-off friends can’t participate.

 “It’s really hard to keep those relationships,” Pagliarini said.